THIS ARTICLE WAS UPDATED ON MAY 24TH, 2019.

 The Ultimate Californian Roadtrip

-There are so many iconic places to see in California, so it really is dependent on what you’re interested in and how far inland you want to drive into California.
-But these stops are pretty amazing – and have been given the local seal of approval from the various California natives I know who live there – because they often took me to them first!
-The question you really need to ask yourself is how long do you need to drive from San Diego to San Francisco?
+There are so many iconic places to see in California, so it really is dependent on what you’re interested in exploring and how far inland you want to drive into California.
+But these stops are pretty amazing – and have been given the local seal of approval from the various California natives I know who live there – because they often took me to them first.
+The question you really need to ask yourself is how many days do you need to drive from San Diego to San Francisco?